Fragtality/PilotsDeck/README.md

 An URL to the Readme and/or to the Download-Page - a Place Users can go to.<br/>

 *notes* <br/>
-Use this Property to inform the User about necessary addtional Steps (e.g. Fonts) or other vital Information.<br/>
+Use this Property to inform the User about necessary additional Steps (e.g. Fonts) or other vital Information.<br/>
 Be aware to escape Characters properly for the json Format!
 Quotation Marks must be escaped like `\"` .
 To have a Newline in the Output, use `\r\n` .<br/>

 *versionplugin* <br/>
 This is the minimum Plugin Version required to use the included Images/Scripts/Profiles.<br/>
-The Version specified will be checked agains the current Plugin Version the User has.
+The Version specified will be checked against the current Plugin Version the User has.
 If it is below this Minimum, the Package Installation will not be allowed<br/>

 <br/>